 Additions and Substitutions

-You will need something large enough to stew the Moroccan beans and let them expand as they simmer.
-I use a Dutch oven, but you can also use a large pan like a deep skillet, stockpot, or large saucepan.
+Use a large pot to cook the Moroccan beans, allowing them to expand as they simmer.
+I cook them in a Dutch oven, but you can also use a deep skillet, a stockpot, or a large saucepan.

 How to Make Loubia